ietf/tao/Tao.md

 [STD3], "Requirements for Internet Hosts -- Application and Support", written way back in 1989, had a short list of words that had appeared to be useful, namely, "must", "should", and "may".
 These definitions were updated and further refined in [BCP14], "Key words for use in RFCs to Indicate Requirement Levels", which is widely referenced in current Internet standards.
 BCP 14 also specifically defines "must not" and "should not", and it lists a few synonyms for the words defined.

 In a standard, in order to make it clear that you're using the definitions from BCP 14, you should do two things.
 First, refer to BCP 14 (although most people refer to it as RFC 2119, because that's what BCP 14 tells you to do), so that the reader knows how you're defining your words.
 Second, you should point out which instances of the words you are using come from BCP 14.
 The accepted practice for this is to capitalize the words.
 That is why you see "MUST" and "SHOULD" capitalized in IETF standards.
+[RFC8174] is a helpful reference when determining what should be capitalized.

-BCP 14 is a short document, and it should be read by everyone who is reading or writing IETF standards.
+BCP 14 includes two short documents, and it should be read by everyone who is reading or writing IETF standards.
 Although the definitions of "must" and "must not" are fairly clear, the definitions of "should" and "should not" cause a great deal of discussion in many WGs.
 When reviewing an Internet-Draft, the question is often raised, "Should that sentence have a MUST or a SHOULD in it?"
 This is, indeed, a very good question, because specifications shouldn't have gratuitous MUSTs, but also should not have SHOULDs where a MUST is needed for interoperability.
 This goes to the crux of the question of over-specifying and under-specifying requirements in standards.

 6.4.2 Normative References in Standards

 One aspect of writing IETF standards that trips up many novices (and quite a few long-time IETF folks) is the rule about how to make "normative references" to non-IETF documents or to other RFCs in a standard.
 A normative reference is a reference to a document that must be followed in order to implement the standard.
 A non-normative reference (sometimes called an "informative reference") is one that is helpful to an implementor but is not needed.